Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback

 \subsection{Quantitative Results}

-\textbf{Comparison with Baselines.} Tab.~\ref{tab:compare_with_baseline} summarizes the evaluation results on the test set of VTON-QBench.
-For SSIM, LPIPS, and zero-shot DINOv3, $\rho_{\mathrm{SRCC}}$ and $R^{2}$ are not reported, as their score scales are not directly comparable to human subjective ratings, rendering these statistics less meaningful.
-Note that LPIPS is originally a “lower-is-better” metric; for consistency, we compute all correlation and regression metrics on its negated values so that all metrics follow a “higher-is-better” convention.
-Among conventional full-reference metrics, SSIM exhibits weak alignment with human judgment, achieving low PLCC and pairwise accuracy.
-LPIPS performs better than SSIM but still shows a substantial gap compared to learning-based approaches.
+\textbf{Comparison with Baselines.} Table~\ref{tab:compare_with_baseline} summarizes the evaluation results on the test set of VTON-QBench.
+For SSIM, LPIPS, and zero-shot DINOv3, $\rho_{\mathrm{PLCC}}$ and $R^{2}$ are not reported, as their score scales are not directly comparable to human subjective ratings, rendering these statistics less meaningful.
+Note that LPIPS is originally a ``lower-is-better'' metric; for consistency, we compute all correlation and regression metrics on its negated values so that all metrics follow a ``higher-is-better'' convention.
+Among reference-based metrics, SSIM exhibits weak alignment with human judgment, achieving low SRCC and pairwise accuracy.
+LPIPS performs better than SSIM but still shows a substantial gap compared to ours.
 The comparison between zero-shot DINOv3 and VTON-IQA without ICA highlights the importance of task-specific training on VTON-QBench, while further performance gains obtained by incorporating garment–person interaction modeling demonstrate the effectiveness of the proposed ICA module.
 The full VTON-IQA achieves the highest scores across all reported metrics, with $\rho_{\mathrm{SRCC}}=0.750$, $\rho_{\mathrm{PLCC}}=0.751$, and the best macro and micro pairwise accuracy.